 Departing Slovenia with a 9lb trout on her lap, Chef Ana Ros went over each step of the cooking demo in her mind until mid-flight when the trout’s eyes exploded.
 But, great chefs adapt their recipes to those unforeseen moments.
-The 2019 Reale Seguros Madrid Fusion & Gastrofestival drew chefs from all over the world to share their techniques, their stories, their knowledge.
+The Reale Seguros Madrid Fusion & Gastrofestival draws chefs from all over the world to share their techniques, their stories and their knowledge.

 Spain is the world’s high-end specialty food shop.
 Standing within the hall of Madridfusion between seminars, I’m lost in an epicurean dream.
 Aisle upon aisle of Jamon Iberico, Cantabrian anchovies, Andalusian calamari, Catalonian olive oil, La Rioja wines, sherry, amontillado, oysters and black truffles seduce my palate at every turn.
 What makes the jamon so delectably addictive?
 The fat.
 Jamon carvers tell me the fat is the charm of the ham.
 I gleefully yield to all my temptations.

-The theme of this year’s festival is Redeveloping Cooking: Changing the Rules.
-Chef Ferran Adria asserts that we have to speak about “quality” not about “natural.”
+With the concept of redeveloping and changing the rules of cooking, Chef Ferran Adria asserts that we have to speak about “quality” not about “natural.”
 Gastronomic restaurants are only about 200 years old.
 Before that there were only taverns and brothels.
 The role of the cook has since changed.
 We have to re-examine their purpose; and link and share knowledge of cuisines that are becoming more fair and equitable with the environment.
 Adria shares that his recent project, elBulli 1846, aims to disrupt the culinary world with new techniques created in labs and workshops.

 Chef Angel Leon of Aponiente showcases his technique and culinary alchemy with his “live salt” creation.
 We watch in awe as he pours his mixture of boiled and cooled table salt, vinegar and calcium over a table of deep-sea prawns.
 On contact the salt solution crystallized, encased the shrimp, and reached a high enough temperature to achieve a complete cook in mere seconds.